 A standard system for describing the location and position of a given body part was created to ensure accurate and specific communication across all areas of healthcare.
-These terms are "patient-oriented" meaning the term "right side" refers to the patient's right side and vise versa.
-This terminology is used for both physical exam findings and any images or interventions that are of the patient or to be done of them.
+These terms are "patient-oriented," meaning the term "right side" refers to the patient's right side and vice versa.

-The image to the right provides an excellent visual guide to these terms, for completeness sake the terms are described in written form below.
+The image to the right provides an excellent visual guide to these terms.

-Anterior or "Ventral" refers to the front of the patient and Posterior or "Dorsal" refers to the back of the patient.
+Anterior or "Ventral" refers to the front of the patient.
+Posterior or "Dorsal" refers to the back of the patient.

 Midline refers to the imaginary line that divides the body into symmetrical left and right halves.
-"Medial" refers to a location that is closer to the midline and "lateral" refers to a location that is further from the midline.
+"Medial" refers to a location that is closer to the midline.
+"Lateral" refers to a location that is further from the midline.

-Superior "Cephelad" refers to a location that is closer to the patients head.
-While Inferior "Caudal" refers to a location that is closer to the patient's feet.
+Superior "Cephelad" refers to a location closer to the patient's head.
+In comparison, Inferior "Caudal" refers to a location closer to the patient's feet.

 Deep and Superficial refer to the depth of an object or structure within the body.
 It is usually used to classify penetrating objects and lacerations.

-DIstal and Proximal are terms that describe the location of a structure in relation to another structure on a limb.
-With a distal structure being one that is further away from the attachment point of the limb.
+Distal and Proximal are terms that describe the location of a structure in relation to another structure on a limb.
+A distal structure is further away from the attachment point of the limb.

-Supine and Prone are terms that describe the way a patient is laying down.
-Supine patients are laying on their posterior plane whereas Prone patients are laying on their anterior plane.
+Supine and Prone are terms that describe how a patient is lying down.
+Supine patients are lying on their posterior plane, whereas Prone patients are laying on their anterior plane.

 Planes of the Body

-Anatomical planes are imaginary lines that are used to divide the human body, these are used to describe the location of structures or the direction of movements.
+Anatomical planes are imaginary lines used to divide the human body.
+These are used to describe the location of structures or the direction of movements.
 They are less commonly used in EMS practice than the anatomical terms but still regularly appear on registry exams.

-Transverse or Axial Plane is a horizontal plane that divides the body into upper (superior) and lower (inferior) sections, it is perpendicular to the frontal and sagittal planes.
+The transverse or Axial Plane is a horizontal plane that divides the body into upper (superior) and lower (inferior) sections.
+It is perpendicular to the frontal and sagittal planes.